kartograph/kartograph.org/docs/kartograph.py/index.md

 ## Adding Map Layers

-The most important configuration (and the only one which you cannot leave out) is ``layers``.

-The layer configuration accepts either two formats.
-The first is a dictionary of dictionaries, with layer ids as keys.
-This was added lately.
+The most important configuration (and the only one which is required) is ``layers``.
+Kartograph accepts a dictionary of dictionaries, with layer ids as keys.

     {
         "layers": {